aksellsor/aks_php_eduadmin_course_import/README.md

 * Fixed deprecation error for strip_tags for CourseDescriptionShort

 = 1.9 =
-* Added support for EduAdmin custom field Language (ID8166) mapping to ACF field ìLanguageî
+* Added support for EduAdmin custom field Language (ID8166) mapping to ACF field ‚ÄúLanguage‚Äù

 = 1.8.1 =
 * Fixed an array_key error for status widget for removed events